Skip to Main Content

 Drama - Yearlong

-Students will be given opportunities to develop their knowledge and skills to present drama for purposes and wider external audiences, safely using processes, techniques and conventions of drama.
+In Year 10 Drama (Yearlong) students will be given opportunities to further develop their knowledge and skills to present drama for purposes and wider external audiences, safely using processes, techniques and conventions of drama.
 Students develop performance based on devised drama processes and taken from appropriate, published script excerpts, using selected drama forms and styles.
 Student work in devised and scripted drama is the focus of reflective and responsive processes.
-In the yearlong Drama course Grotowski’s Poor Theatre, Youth Theatre, Theatre of the Absurd, Australian Realism and Physical Theatre through Stage Combat are the main forms and styles of study.
-Students are encouraged to develop their use of extended answer forms and interviews, using drama terminology, language and different forms of communication, based on their own drama and the drama of others.
-Students who are contemplating undertaking ATAR Drama in Year 11 should give serious consideration to this yearlong elective.
+In the yearlong Drama course Grotowski’s Poor Theatre, Youth Theatre, Theatre of the Absurd, Australian Realism and Physical Theatre through Stage Combat are the main performance forms and styles of study.
+Students are encouraged to develop their use of extended and short answer responses, using drama terminology and language based on their own drama and the drama of others.
+In Year 10 students will have the opportunity to present their work in public performances such as our Senior School Drama Production/Musical, the annual Dance and Drama Showcase and Catholic Performing Arts Festival.

 Music - Yearlong (MU1/MU2)